 Husky focuses on hand tools and their storage.
 Over the years, I have researched and tested several tool boxes and tool bags, and the Husky brand ranks among the very finest.

 The casters roll smoothly, the drawers open and close smoothly, and the overall construction is of the highest caliber.

 Husky also offers a wider variety of high-quality tool storage options, such as tool cabinets and bags.
 Husky tool cabinets are for those who want to buy a tool storage and organization system but can’t afford high-end storage, like Snap-On .

 Husky cabinets are often better quality because they are constructed largely of steel and can do what they’re supposed to.

 If you analyze the costs of Husky vs. Craftsman tools, you may notice many parallels.
 Because of their parallel locations, this is not a huge surprise.

-When comparing the pricing of the different brands’ basic mechanic sets, we find that they are all very close.
+When comparing the pricing of the different brands’ basic mechanic sets, I find that they are all very close.
 The 137-piece Craftsman mechanic’s tool kit costs $119.95, while the almost equivalent 149-piece Husk set goes for $112.90.